zaxor0/zwerchhau/into-the-war/rules.md

 - Anyone, except paratroopers, carrying over 10 items are slowed (cannot run or sprint).
 - No one can carry more than 20 lots of items.
 - One slot is about 10 pounds of items.
-- Combat movement is normally 50 feet in 1 round (10 seconds), with an action, 100 feet without acting.
+- Combat movement is 50 feet in 1 round (10 seconds) with an action, or 100 feet without acting (double movement).
-- Overland movement, in 1 turn (10 minutes), is normally 1500 feet, 3000 feet if running with gear, 6000 feet with no gear.
+- Overland movement, in 1 turn (10 minutes), is normally 1500 feet, 3000 feet if running with gear, 6000 feet running with no gear.
-- The Slowed (carry more than 10 items, or 15 for paratroopers) status effects all movement, cutting it in half.
+- Slowed status, carry more than 10 items or 15 for paratroopers, effects all movement by reducing it in half.

 \newpage{}